savonet/book/technology.md

 i.e. the quantity of information you can send in a given period of time,
 matters: it is not unlimited and it costs money.
-To give you an idea, a typical fiber connection nowadays has an upload rate of 100 megabits per second, with which you can send CD quality audio to roughly 70 listeners only.\SM{je veux bien que quelqu'un vérifie mes calculs...}
+To give you an idea, a typical fiber connection nowadays has an upload rate of 100 megabits per second, with which you can send CD quality audio to roughly 70 listeners only.

 One way to compress audio consists in using the standard tools from coding and information theory: if something occurs often then encode it with a small